Discovering the Value of Vintage Dolls

-CHARACTERISTICS OF DOLL: All hard-plastic, bent-knee walker.
+- Characteristics: All hard-plastic, bent-knee walker.
 Sleep eyes.
-Doll comes in several hair colors.
+The doll comes in several hair colors.

-COMMENTS: Jill is Ginny's "big sister."
+- Comments: Jill is Ginny's "big sister."
 She represents a teenager.
 It is unknown if a hat is original to the outfit.
-Earrings are heart-shaped and original Jill earrings; doll wears stockings with garters and panty-girdle, plus a bra as well white sandals.
+Earrings are heart-shaped and original Jill earrings; doll wears stockings with garters and panty-girdle, plus a bra as well as white sandals.
 The market is a bit "soft" for Jills, especially as compared to her little sister Ginny.

 Brunette Bubble Cut Barbie by Mattel

-CHARACTERISTICS OF DOLL: Doll wears thick braids and carries Toto, her dog.
-Also, comes with a plastic basket.
-Doll wears red ruby slippers that light up when you press doll down and doll says, "There is No Place Like Home" and "Toto, I have a feeling we're not in Kansas anymore."
+- Characteristics: Doll wears thick braids and carries Toto, her dog.
+Also, it comes with a plastic basket.
+Doll wears red ruby slippers that light up when you press doll down, and the doll says, "There is No Place Like Home" and "Toto, I have a feeling we're not in Kansas anymore."